-This document is meant to provide overarching guidelines and big picture concepts to the sport.
-If a situation occurs that is not covered below, the rule as written in the Official APA/CPA Rulebook will be played.
+This document is meant to provide overarching guidelines and big picture concepts for the sport.
+If a situation occurs that is not covered below, the rule as written in the Official APA/CPA Rulebook will be considered the official rule.